Appearance & Reality > The Lord Jesus Christ > Strong and weak

 23 “For life is more than food, and the body more than clothing.

-The Lord Jesus told the parable when a man asked Him to tell his brother to divide the family inheritance with him.
+The Lord Jesus told this parable when a man asked Him to tell his brother to divide the family inheritance with him.
 The Lord Jesus replied: “Man, who appointed Me a judge or arbitrator over you?”
 By this, the Lord was saying that the primary concern in His heart when He came into this world was not over these things.
-He told the parable to help us see what is truly important.
+He went on to tell the parable to help us see what is truly important.

 The parable tells of a man who was materially rich.
 In reality he was very poor.
-He was poor in the things that really matter, for he was not rich toward God.
-The Lord pronounces him a fool for living the way he did.
+He was poor in the things that really matter, for he was not rich towards God.
+The Lord pronounced him a fool for living the way he did.
 God said to him: “You fool!
 This very night your soul is required of you”.
-We must pay close heed to why the Lord uses such strong words of disapproval on this man's life.
-Let us pay heed to the warning of the Lord Jesus: Beware, and be on your guard against every form of greed.
+We must pay close heed to God's strong words of disapproval on this man's life, and to the warning of the Lord Jesus: Beware, and be on your guard against every form of greed (v.
+15).

-Let us take note of a few important points from this passage:
+Let us take note of some important points from this parable.

 1. Life does not consist of possessions